FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ### Verify receiptId

-While it's a rare occurrence, certain network issues can sometimes result in a payment transaction being confirmed on the blockchain but not recorded by the OcelotPay server.
-In such cases, you will receive a unique receipt ID in the payment response.
-To address this situation, you can verify and store this payment by using the following API:
+Even it occurs very rarely, some network problems may cause that the payment transaction confirmed on chain but not not saved by OcelotPay server.
+At this case, you will get an unique receipt id in payment response.
+You can verify and save this payment with the receipt id by calling this api:
 [https://verifypaymentreceiptandsave-cjurgglvma-uc.a.run.app](https://verifypaymentreceiptandsave-cjurgglvma-uc.a.run.app)

-To proceed, make sure to use the **POST** method and include the **receiptId** in the request body:
+You must call the api with **POST** method and **receiptId** in body:

 ```
 {